-- √ 2 hour written exam
+- √ 60 minute on demand multiple choice test

 - √ Scenario based questions

 - √ Externally set and marked

 - ✓ Undertaken either on the employer's premises or off site

-The assessment will be an objective written exam incorporating both short and extended questions.
-The exams will be marked by the assessment organisation (not by the end point assessor to ensure further independence) ensuring validity and reliability and which allows for consistent, efficient and timely allocation of marks / grades.
+The assessment will be an objective on demand test and will be in multiple-choice format ensuring validity and reliability and which allows for consistent, efficient and timely allocation of marks / grades.
+It is expected that the on demand tests will be on-screen and computer marked, with validated results notified to the independent end assessor.
+If on demand tests are paper based, they must be sent back to the assessment organisation for automated marking and the independent end assessor will be notified of the results.
 The question banks will cover the knowledge and skills identified on the standard (Annex A).
 Some questions will require the apprentice to consider a course of action or solution to a situation / problem based on a 'real-life' workplace activity in line with the identified requirements of the standard.
 The questions will be scenario based requiring the apprentice to demonstrate reasoning and joined up thinking, demonstrating synoptic performance against the key elements of the standard.
-The 2 hour exam will include questions covering a representative sample of the grading criteria identified in Annex E.
+The 60-minute test will include questions covering a representative sample of the grading criteria identified in Annex E.

-Apprentices will complete their exams away from the day to day pressures of work and in a 'controlled' environment, which may be on or off the employers' premises.
+Apprentices will complete their tests on-screen unless individual assessment needs dictate a suitable alternative method, such as paper based, away from the day to day pressures of work and in a 'controlled' environment, which may be on or off the employers' premises.